jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/MySQL cheat sheet.md

 	JOIN database.pets p ON p.owner_id = u.id
 ```

+- INNER JOIN: returns only rows where the value matches in both tables
     - INNER JOIN is the default type
+- CROSS JOIN: returns all rows from both tables
+- LEFT JOIN: returns all rows from left table, and matching rows from right table
+- RIGHT JOIN: returns all rows from right table, and matching rows from left table

 ![[sqlJoins_7.webp]]

+### USING

+- `USING (user_id)` is a shortcut for `ON a.user_id = B.user_id`
+    - with `USING`, the join column only appears once in the result

 ## WHERE